MishaHMK/Kanban-App/README.md

 ## **How to run the project**
 1. Clone the repository.
 Have Docker Desktop running
-2. Proceed to `/Microservices` and write your MySQL local creds info
+2. Proceed to `/Microservices` and write your MySQL local creds
 3. Open terminal in `/Microservices` and call `docker-compose up --build`
 4. Open terminal in `/Frontend/kanban-ui` and call `ng serve`